COVID-19 variant disrupts holiday travel but not shopping

 But it’s not yet clear how deep the hurt will go or how long it will last.

 For now, the variant is playing havoc with travel.
-More than 700 flights entering, leaving or flying within the U.S. were called off, according to the flight-tracking website FlightAware.
-That figure was down from nearly 1,000 on Saturday.
-More than 50 flights were already canceled for Monday.
+More than 1,100 flights entering, leaving or flying within the U.S. were called off, according to the flight-tracking website FlightAware.
+That figure was up from nearly 1,000 on Saturday.
+About 130 flights were already canceled for Monday.

-Delta, United and JetBlue have blamed the omicron variant of the coronavirus for staffing shortages that forced cancellations.
+Delta, United, JetBlue and American have blamed omicron for staffing shortages that forced cancellations.

-“This was unexpected,” United spokesperson Maddie King said of omicron’s impact on staffing.
+“This was unexpected,” United spokesperson Maddie King said of the variant’s effect on staffing.

-Globally, airlines scrapped about 2,200 flights as of Sunday morning, down from more than 2,800 cancellations the day before, FlightAware’s data showed.
-The site does not say why flights are canceled.
+Globally, airlines scrapped more than 2,700 flights as of Sunday evening, nearing the more than 2,800 cancellations the day before, FlightAware’s data showed.
+The site does not say why flights were canceled.

-JetBlue scrapped 10% of its flights Sunday.
-Delta canceled 5% and United canceled 4%, according to FlightAware.
+JetBlue scrapped 11% of its flights Sunday.
+Delta and United both canceled 5%, according to FlightAware.
 The three airlines canceled more than 10% of their scheduled flights on Saturday.

-American Airlines spokesperson Derek Walls said the Christmas cancellations stemmed from virus-related sick calls.
+Mason Herlocker waited Sunday at Newark Liberty International Airport in New Jersey to pick up his girlfriend, who was coming in from Paris.
+Her flight was delayed for four hours.

+It took her five hours to get a COVID-19 test the day before to enter the U.S. She’s visiting for three weeks, and Herlocker said he fears that she will get stuck here if she doesn’t have a negative test result before trying to return home to France.

 The results, which covered Nov.
 1 through Dec.
 24, were fueled by purchases of clothing and jewelry.
 Holiday sales were up 10.7% compared with the pre-pandemic 2019 holiday period.